How to Become a Registered Health Information Technician (RHIT)

 Valencia College

 Based in Orlando, Florida, Valencia College’s two-year, fully online associate of science program in health information technology prepares students to enter the workforce with training in coding and reimbursement, including how to keep patient data private and secure.
-Starting each fall semester over a period of five semesters, students in this CAHIIM-accredited program learn to collect, report on, and analyze data.
+Starting each fall semester over five semesters, students in this CAHIIM-accredited program learn to collect, report on, and analyze data.

 • Location: Orlando, FL